vladdsm/docker-r-studio/README.md

 From another terminal while container is running

 `docker ps` - to find container ID
-`docker commit -m 'comment' [container ID] vladdsm/docker-r-studio `docker exec -it [container ID ] bash` to use bash in the running container
+`docker exec -it [container ID ] bash` to use bash in the running container and perform manipulations with container `docker commit -m 'comment' [container ID] vladdsm/docker-r-studio` to save changes

+Only use this procedure for troubleshooting purposes

 ### Tag the image to keep versions

-e.g.: `docker tag vladdsm/docker-r-studio vladdsm/docker-r-studio:Version1.0`
+`docker tag vladdsm/docker-r-studio vladdsm/docker-r-studio:Version1.0`
+`docker push vladdsm/docker-r-studio:Version1.0`